Last Updated on July 22, 2022

 These coins can be either traded for another crypto or bought via PayPal, wire transfer, or Interac e-transfer.
 If you want to buy crypto with a credit or debit card, you can do that via Simplex and some other third-party payment providers, but not all of them accept AUD.

-Another thing that’s attractive about KuCoin is its unique fee system.
+I think another thing that’s attractive about KuCoin is its unique fee system.
 There’s a fixed 0.1% fee per transaction, the sum of which the platform then distributes among holders of its native token, KuCoin Shares (50% of all daily fees), users who have recommended the platform (40%), and only keeps the remaining 10% for company purposes.

 KuCoin is a fully licensed and regulated exchange that has mandatory KYC checks for all users if they want to trade more than 2 BTC per day.
 For more info on the security of the platform, check out the following post: Is KuCoin Safe?